rubenvanassche/Space-Invaders/docs/Report.md

 Represents the data from an alien, it looks just like an ScreenEntity from where it is inherited but has also a ticktock function which can be called by the view to show the appropriate image of the alien.

 **Bullet(ScreenEntity)**
-The bullet Entity represnts an bullet on the screen, it knows from where it was fired and has also a special overloaded kill function which will find his view and remove it as soon as the bullet is killed.
-So we don't fill up our memory with unesseairy things.
+The bullet Entity represents an bullet on the screen, it knows from where it was fired and has also a special overloaded kill function which will find his view and remove it as soon as the bullet is killed.
+So we don't fill up our memory with unnecessary things.

 **Game**
 The only entity which is not an screen entity holds information about the game such as the height and width of the game and the current level playing.